30-Minute Strong Arms Workout At Home

 three women performing upright rows as example of strong arms exercises

-1. Start with feet hip-width apart, slight bend in your knees.
+1. Start with feet hip-width apart, with a slight bend in your knees.
 Hold a dumbbell in each hand in front of your hips, palms facing in towards your body.

 2. Leading with your elbows, pull the dumbbells up until your elbows reach shoulder height.
 As you pull the dumbbells up, think of pulling your shoulder blades down.
 Be sure to keep the dumbbells close to your body as you pull them upwards.